emilaxelsson/terminal-punch/README.md

   * Need a better UI for switching between projects.
 Probably best to use [brick](https://hackage.haskell.org/package/brick) for this.
   * Switching project should automatically stop any running interval in the current project.
+  * The current project should be remembered between runs.
   * Summary view could show totals both for the current project and for all projects combined.